The importance of inhibition

 Disrupting the balance

-Lin has shown that mice that are genetically engineered to lack Npas4 are prone to seizures, presumably because the balance between excitation and inhibition within the brain has been disrupted.
-These mice may be a useful model for human epilepsy, a possibility that Lin plans to explore in her future work.
+Lin has found that mice lacking Npas4 are prone to seizures, presumably because the balance between excitation and inhibition within the brain has been disrupted.
 Impaired inhibition has also been implicated in many other brain disorders in humans, including anxiety disorders, schizophrenia, and autism.
-Indeed one of the genes regulated by Npas4 has recently been shown to be a genetic risk factor for autism.
+Indeed, one of the genes regulated by Npas4 is known to be a genetic risk factor for autism.
 As she learns more about the brain's inhibitory circuits, Lin hopes to shed new light on the origins and possible treatments of these diseases.

-Yingxi Lin, who joined the McGovern Institute in 2008, is an assistant professor in the Department of Brain and Cognitive Sciences at MIT.
+Yingxi Lin, who joined the McGovern Institute in 2008, is an associate professor in the Department of Brain and Cognitive Sciences at MIT.
 Originally from China, she received her bachelor's and master's degrees from Tsinghua University and her Ph.D. in biophysics from Harvard University.
 Prior to joining the McGovern Institute she was a postdoctoral fellow at Harvard Medical School and Children's Hospital Boston.
+She was named a John Merck Scholar in 2010.